rockspoon/structure-poc/docs/project-structure.md

 It divided in three layers:
  - Data
  - Domain
- - UI, services, providers, receivers
+ - UI / services

+NOTE: provider and receivers were a mistake.
+They are components of the Data layer, not layers themselves.

 It uses principe of Separation of Concerns (SoC) to further separate the UI layer views classes (activities, fragments, and views) from the view models.